- Capital Improvement Projects

-The Randolph reconstruction will replace the existing pavement with a new, stronger asphalt pavement section.
+The Randolph reconstruction replaced the existing pavement with a new, stronger asphalt pavement section.
 The new section will be able to support the traffic loads, unlike the current pavement section.
-This section of Randolph will be completely closed during the reconstruction process.
-Traffic will be detoured around the project area.

-The Schertz Parkway “mill and overlay” involves grinding off the existing pavement surface.
-After the surface is removed, new layers of asphalt will be placed.
-In order to increase the strength of the pavement section, so it can better withstand the traffic loads, the entire existing asphalt and a small portion of the base underneath the pavement will be removed.
-This is so we can replace the existing two inches of asphalt and two inches of base material with four inches of new asphalt.
-The new asphalt pavement will be placed in two layers.
-There will be alternating lane closures in the project area during the construction process.
-Two-way traffic and business access will be maintained, but it may take longer to get through the project area during construction.
-Please be patient and allow extra time while going through the project area.
+The Schertz Parkway “mill and overlay” involved grinding off the existing pavement surface.
+After the surface was removed, new layers of asphalt were placed.
+In order to increase the strength of the pavement section, so it can better withstand the traffic loads, the entire existing asphalt and a small portion of the base underneath the pavement were be removed.
+This enabled replacing the existing two inches of asphalt and two inches of base material with four inches of new asphalt.
+The new asphalt pavement was placed in two layers.

-In addition to street repairs, the Northcliffe portion of the project involves making some sidewalk and curb and gutter repairs in the project area.
-Not all of the sidewalk and curb and gutter will be replaced as the main focus of this project is to address the streets.
-After the concrete repairs are completed, the existing pavement and base material underneath will be ground up and blended together.
-This mixture will next be cement stabilized and re-shaped.
-A new layer of asphalt will be placed on top of the blended and stabilized material.
-This new pavement structure will be stronger and more durable than the existing pavement.
-During construction, there will be times the street may resemble a gravel road and parking along the street will not be allowed.
-Please be patient as this needed project is completed
+In addition to street repairs, the Northcliffe portion of the project involved making some sidewalk and curb and gutter repairs in the project area.
+Not all of the sidewalk and curb and gutter were replaced as the main focus of this project was to address the streets.
+After the concrete repairs were completed, the existing pavement and base material underneath were ground up and blended together.
+This mixture was cement stabilized and re-shaped before a new layer of asphalt was placed on top of the blended and stabilized material.
+The new pavement structure will be stronger and more durable than the existing pavement.

 Construction Start: April 2020